Regional Day School Program for the Deaf

 Abilene, TX 79604

-The Abilene Regional Day School Program for the Deaf (ARDSPD) serves students from birth to 22 years of age with hearing impairment that significantly impacts the development of language and/or performance in school from 42 school districts in 13 counties in West Texas.
+The Abilene Regional Day School Program for the Deaf (RDSPD) serves students from birth to 22 years of age with hearing differences that significantly impact the development of language and/or performance in school from 43 school districts in 13 counties in West Texas.

 Abilene Regional Day School Program for the Deaf understands that deaf and hard of hearing students are diverse in both language and culture.
 TEC 29.302 states that “it is essential for the well-being and growth of students who are deaf or hard of hearing that educational programs recognize the unique nature of deafness and the hard of hearing condition and ensure that all students who are deaf or hard of hearing have appropriate, ongoing, and fully accessible educational opportunities.”

 Our program will support a variety of communication options.
 Students may choose to communicate through the language of the deaf community, American Sign Language, or through any of a number of English-based manual-visual languages.
 Students may also choose to use spoken and written English, including speech reading or lip reading, together with amplification instruments, such as hearing aids, cochlear implants, or assistive listening systems, to communicate with the hearing population.
-As an overall comprehensive approach, there will be an emphasis on CASE (Conceptually Accurate Signed English.)
 In alignment with TEC §29.303, the program agrees that each student’s unique communication mode is respected, used, and developed to an appropriate level of proficiency.
 We will refer to the data reported in the Communication Assessment (Eligibility Part C) as well as input from the student and parents.
 The student’s choice of expressive communication will always be accepted.

-Regional Day School Program for the Deaf staff includes a variety of specialists knowledgeable in educating students with hearing losses.
+The Regional Day School Program for the Deaf staff includes a variety of specialists knowledgeable in educating students with hearing differences.